 Chennai Is Amazing For Alfresco Dining, Don't Believe Us?
 Take A Look At These Places

 Chennai isn’t known for its outdoor dining experiences, courtesy our perennially warm weather.
 Though for some parts of the year, the mornings and evenings become pleasant and lovely to spend outside, like now for example.
-So head to these outdoor restaurants to make the most of this good weather.
+So head to these outdoor restaurants in Chennai to make the most of this good weather.

 Wild Garden Café - Amethyst